 If you’re new around here, when we bought the house, pretty much every room in our house was painted a different color.
 Eek.

-This little entryway had a yellow wall, red door and blue trim.
+This entryway had a yellow wall, red door and blue trim.
 And there was wood trim leading down the basement stairs.
-Way too much going on for such a little space!
+Way too much going on!

 I painted all of the trim around the door and leading down the basement stairs (see more here: how to paint a banister), but then it stayed like this for a few years.